dpratsun/agileengine-test/README.md

 Unfortunately I didn't use all meta fields for search in case of limit time amount.

-For search implementing I used prefix tree algorithm: https://www.educative.io/edpresso/what-is-a-prefix-tree
+For search implementation prefix tree algorithm was used: https://www.educative.io/edpresso/what-is-a-prefix-tree

 I tried to make my code readable, loosely coupled and easy maintainable.